-Public History Work
+Public History/Archival Work

 Professor, Course: “Experiencing Public History: The Senses and Public History in a Digital World” – an undergraduate and MA-level course taught online at the University of Utah’s Salt Lake Campus 2019 and 2020